Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 WHY WE LIKE IT: Extremely portable, thanks to a light form factor (6 oz) and a foldable design, with a rubber exterior that is shock-resistant and an included BAK-4 lens which is great in low light situations, making this an ideal choice for concerts.

 These Sallous 10×25 High Powered Compact Binoculars are extremely portable, thanks to a light form factor (6 oz) and a foldable design that easily fits in the pocket.
 The portability, along with an included BAK-4 lens that excels in low light scenarios, make this the best compact binoculars for concerts that we tried.
+It has HD vision with quality optics that are multi-coated and guarantee sharp images and a brighter view.
 We also loved the durability on offer, with rubber armor throughout that is resistant to shock and accidental drops.

 Though we liked that the package ships with both a neck strap and a carrying case, we found the strap to be somewhat flimsy, so you may want to provide your own.
 Additionally, we found the eye cups to be not quite as adjustable as some other picks on this list, including our number two pick, so glasses wearers may struggle to get a good fit.
 If you want to be able to start a fire anywhere, grab a pack of the best all-weather matches.